Lauqz/Drone-Swarm-RL-airsim-sb3/README.md

 ```
 .
 ├── README.md
+├── imgs/                        # Images and gifs of the experiments
 ├── old_experiments/             # Old experiments for reference
 ├── single_agent/
 │   ├── environment.yml          # Conda environment for single-agent setup